Chris Hohn: Career

-After graduating, Hohn worked for the private equity group Apax Partners.
+After graduating, Hohn started working for the private equity group Apax Partners in 1994.
 In 1996 he went to work for Perry Capital, a hedge fund on Wall Street.
 In 1998 he was made head of Perry's London operations.
-In his time with Perry, he earned an estimated £75m.

 In 2003, Hohn set up his own hedge fund, The Children's Investment Fund.
-TCI donated regularly to a connected charitable fund, The Children's Investment Fund Foundation, run by his wife.
+TCI donated regularly to a connected charitable fund, The Children's Investment Fund Foundation, run by his then-wife, Jaime.
 The original formula involved transfers of 0.5 percent of the fund's assets each year, with a further 0.5 per cent of assets for every year during which the fund achieved returns of more than 11 per cent.
 It is reported that Hohn established the formulaic charitable link in order to motivate himself.
 Coinciding with the couple's divorce proceedings, changes set in motion in 2012 led to the splitting up of the fund and the foundation.
 The fund no longer donates money to the foundation on a contractual basis, though it may do so on a discretionary basis.

 Hohn took £200m in dividend payments in 2018, slightly more than his Children's Investment (TCI) fund made in profit.
 This was down from $274m in 2017 and $364m in 2016.
 His 2015 earnings of $250 million ranked him 12th among the 25 top earning hedge fund managers.

 In 2019, it was reported that he had built a €730m stake in Heathrow Airport via a range of investment companies jointly taking a 4% stake in Spanish multinational Ferrovial.

 From March 2019 to March 2020 he paid himself $479 million, the highest annual amount paid to a person in the UK.

 In conjunction with The Children's Investment (TCI) fund Hohn launched the "Say on climate" initiative.
 The idea of the campaign is to make companies disclose their greenhouse gas emissions and their plans to manage these emissions and also give shareholders an advisory vote on the plans and their results.
 The initiative was first implemented by Aena, Unilever, Glencore, and CN but it has won many critics at the same time.

+In December 2023, Hohn received a £275 million dividend from TCI Fund Management.

 Investor activism

-In November 2022, Chris Hohn on behalf of TCI wrote an open letter to Sundar Pichai, CEO of Alphabet and Google.
+In November 2022, Hohn, on behalf of TCI, wrote an open letter to Sundar Pichai, CEO of Alphabet and Google.
 In the letter, Hohn stated that Google's headcount was too high and should be reduced.
-He also stated that there should be more effort to reduce losses in its self-driving unit Waymo.
-On January 20, 2023, Alphabet cut 12,000 Jobs which was 6% of its workforce.
-On the same day, Hohn issued another letter to Pichai stating that there should further job cuts with a target of 20%.
+He also stated that there should be more effort to reduce losses in its self-driving unit, Waymo.
+On January 20, 2023, Alphabet cut 12,000 jobs which was 6% of its workforce.
+On the same day, Hohn issued another letter to Pichai stating that there should be further job cuts with a target of 20%.
 The letter also states that management should address excessive employee compensation.